 GLASPER: The video literally starts off with my face.
 A close-up.
 And I’m at the piano, and they were like, “the eyebrow ring doesn’t really match.”
 They took that shit out and a day later I was like, “Oh shit.”

 NECHAMKIN: Was there anything surprising that came about with specific artists you had worked with?
-Was it different, making this versus being on other albums produced by other artists?
+Was it different making this versus working on other artists’ albums?

 GLASPER: I got many artists who weren’t there at the session and added them later.
 So for “Endangered Black Woman,” I brought the track to Andra Day because she was in the middle of recording her album, and she stopped, listened to it, and then wrote and laid that down.